jfg956/mysql-server/jfg_brain_dump.md

 - https://dbachat.slack.com/archives/D0479SMDS4Q/p1722966419772569
 - https://dbachat.slack.com/archives/C027R4PCV/p1722967438113609?thread_ts=1722628897.982989&cid=C027R4PCV

+TODO / WIP: binlogs in `file_summary_by_instance` have a off-by-one error (well, maybe not an error, I think a byte in the header is overwritten on closing), more to come...

+TODO: add link to below.
+- Table `file_summary_by_instance` off-by-one error

-Another query to get the number of bytes written to the binlogs is below, but unclear if this is "efficient".
+Another query to get the number of bytes written to the binlogs is below, but unclear if this is "efficient" / "reliable".
 Discussed in DBA Slack (not public).
 - https://dbachat.slack.com/archives/C027R4PCV/p1722969837544739?thread_ts=1722628897.982989&cid=C027R4PCV
 ```
 select sum(SUM_NUMBER_OF_BYTES_WRITE)